How to use the COUNTA function

 The formula above does not work, however, the formula below works.

-The COUNTA function works if all containers in the array are non-empty.
+The COUNTA function works if all containers in the array are non-empty, which makes this function useless for hard-coded arrays.

 Formula in cell B3: